cnstntn-kndrtv/open-in-buttons-for-finder-toolbar/README.md

 - Terminal
 - iTerm
 - TextMate
-- Visual Studio Code
+- Visual Studio Code (you can also check https://github.com/hamxiaoz/open-folder-with-vs-code)
-- Sublime text
+- Sublime text (you can also check https://github.com/hamxiaoz/open-folder-with-sublime)
 - Atom

 ## How to